aazainjan/vfs-browser/README.md

 **Aazain Jan**

-This project was created as part of Software Construction & Development (SCD) coursework *Fall 2025*
+This project was created as part of my Software Construction & Development (SCD) coursework *Fall 2025*

 ---